 At the Tourist Office they had told me I shouldn't pay more than $1-2 for a taxi to Convento San Diego.
 When looking for a taxi I asked a police man too and he stopped a taxi for me and the driver said $3.
 I couldn't say what they had said at the tourist office and just had to accept $3.
 It turned out to be very close, and when I went back to Centro Historico the taximeter ended on less than $1 (but $1 is the minimum you pay for a taxi ride in Quito).

 Once when I went from Centro Historico to Hospital Metropolitano the taximeter ended on $4.30.
 To me that sounded to be to much.
-Just before we arrived the taxi driver put his hand close to the taximeter and I suspect that he changed something.
+Just before we arrived the taxi driver put his hand close to the taximeter and I suspect that he changed something (probably turned it to night time fare).
 The next time I took a taxi the same way it was only $2.10.

 Mariscal Sucre International Airport consists of one terminal split into a domestic and international area.
 It is equipped with five swing gates capable of directing arriving passengers to either immigration or to baggage claim.
 Because it is downtown and in a valley, they can't expand this airport to accommodate larger aircraft to increase air traffic.
 Six serious accidents and several incidents have taken place in recent years, including one where an Iberian Airlines jet overshot the runway the week I was there, adding a challenge to my departure schedule and seriously altering Mark's "acemj" arrival.
 It was still stuck in place when I left.
 A new airport is being built a good ways east of town, which is supposed to open by 2010.
 The main methods of ground transport from here are taxi and bus.
 City buses have stops near here, but not on airport property.
 Hotel shuttles and taxis have clear access to the domestic and international terminals.